Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:

-- `caller` is not considered for future selection into the active set
+- `caller` is not considered for future(!) selection into the active set
 - `caller` is now considered chilled

 ### `unchill(caller)`